ICS 21 Winter 2008

 About ICS labs

-A lab attendant in each lab watches over equipment and can help you with things such as answering questions about your computer account, reviving a “dead computer” or adding toner or paper to a printer.
-An attendant cannot help you with your ICS21 work.
+A lab attendant watches over equipment and can help you with things such as answering questions about your computer account, reviving a “dead computer” or adding paper to a printer.
+An attendant cannot help you with your ICS 21 work.

 The scheduled lab hours and open hours times for all lab rooms are posted on the ICS Lab hours web page, and often on the labs’ doors.

 Printing: We do not require printouts in this class, so you only need a printout if you wish one for your own purposes.
-To use the printers in the ICS labs, which are part of the Network and Academic Computing Services (NACS) PayPrint system, you'll need to obtain a "PayPrint card."
-The ICS Lab web site explains how to get one (and gives other details about the PayPrint system).
+To use the printers in the ICS labs, see the Printing section of the Orientation to the Lab section of the ICS 21 Lab Manual.
 You are free, of course, to use any other printers to which you have legitimate access.

 If you find a piece of lab equipment that is broken or otherwise needs attention, or you think someone is trying to steal or damage software or equipment, tell the lab attendant on duty.